ppy/osu-wiki/wiki/Tournaments/CMT_4K/2017/en.md

 7. The results of Qualification stage will be posted under the tab "Match results" on the second day after the last match ends.

 ### Group stage
 1. A referee will create a multiplayer room 15 minutes in advance.
-Players must gather during this period：
+Players must gather during this period:
      - Room settings are osu!mania, Head To Head, Win Condition: 'Score v2'.
 Room name must be "CMT 4K 2017: (playerBlue) vs (playerRed)".
      - PlayerBlue and playerRed must be in slot 1, 2, respectively.
 2. Each player in the match will be allowed **1** warm-up map to be played, making for **2** warm-ups.
 Questioned maps and maps that are not 4K-specific osu!mania maps are not allowed.
-3. Each player must use "!roll" once in #multiplayer:
+3. Each player must use "!roll" once in \#multiplayer:
      - The losing roll picks the first banned map.
      - The winning roll picks the first map of the match.
      - Repeat "!roll" if two rolls are equal.